ftrain/django-ftrain/README.rst

 - dotcom -- a blog to handle "legacy" ftrain.com stuff
 - ads -- a fake ad server

-Nothing here is ready for launch.
-It's here in the spirit of cutting-and-pasting.
-Maybe someone else wants to play around with it, so here it is.
-OHLIH in particular might be handy for folks.
+There are a number of dependencies & nothing here is ready for launch.
+It's here in the spirit of cutting-and-pasting, and sharing.
+Maybe someone else wants to play around.

 TODO
 ----